Intervention/docs/image/v4/basics/configuration-drivers.md

 label: "Configuration & Drivers"
 title: "Configuration & Drivers"
 subtitle: "Use the ImageManager to Configure Intervention Image"
 lead: "Learn how to create and configure Intervention Image.
-Discover the image manager, driver options (GD, Imagick or libvips), and advanced settings like auto-orientation, animation decoding, and blending colors."
+Discover the image manager, driver options (GD, Imagick or libvips), and advanced settings like auto-orientation, animation decoding, and replacing background colors."
 sort: 0
 ---